 Another Way To Engage Your Audience, and to ensure they don't leave before they've reached the end of the page; is to Use A Narrative Thread Throughout The Text.

+In Other Words; Your Text Must Be Based Around A Story From Your Perspective (first person).

 So if you're trying to sell a book on "Making Money Online", you might start with the sentence: